simeononsecurity/simeononsecurity.ch/content/articles/ensuring-network-reliability_-how-to-troubleshoot-connection-issues/index.en.md

 ### Regular Monitoring and Maintenance

 Regular monitoring and maintenance are crucial for ensuring the reliability and security of a network.
 By regularly monitoring the network, cybersecurity experts can proactively identify and address any potential issues before they escalate.
 This includes monitoring network traffic, analyzing logs, and conducting vulnerability assessments.
-Additionally, regular maintenance involves updating firmware and software, patching vulnerabilities, and optimizing network configurations.
+Also, regular maintenance involves updating firmware and software, patching vulnerabilities, and optimizing network configurations.

 ### Updating Firmware and Software